Bartlesville Radio » News » Rep. Markwayne Mullin on ABC Talks About DC Chaos

 Tom Davis

-U.S. Rep. Markwayne Mullin went onto ABC’s special coverage of the chaos in Washington, D.C., after witnessing a standoff situation that led to a shooting at the U.S. Capitol.
+U.S. Rep. Markwayne Mullin was on ABC’s special coverage of the chaos in Washington, D.C., after witnessing a standoff situation that led to a shooting at the U.S. Capitol.

 Mullin said that he was trying to keep people from being shot.
 He also said those who breached the Capitol weren't "your normal Trump supporters and that President Donald Trump or any Republican lawmakers are responsible for the chaos.